Quantitative vs. Qualitative Research: Types, Tools & Design

 Quantitative Research Tools

-Research tools are data collection tools like interviews, questionnaires, and observation, as well as pre and post-test/intervention tools.
-Closed-ended and structured interviews and questionnaires, as well as observations, are employed as quantitative research tools.
+Research tools are data collection tools like interviews, questionnaires, observations and Focus group discussion as well as pre and post-test/intervention tools.
+Closed-ended / structured interviews and questionnaires are employed as quantitative research tools.

 Interviews